kedacore/keda-docs/content/scalers/postgresql.md

 ### Authentication Parameters

-You can authenticate by using a password or store the password within the connStr.
+You can authenticate by using a password or store the password within the connectionString.

 **Password Authentication:**